revisionhiep-create/Prompt_SQL_DB/Readme.md

 **Note:** All changes are saved in memory immediately.
 Export to save to a file.

+**ChromeEdge Edition Users:** Auto-save is enabled by default (saves every 60 seconds).
+You can configure this in Settings (⚙️ button).
+Quick Save (⚡) button appears after first export.

 ## ⌨️ Keyboard Shortcuts

 - **ESC** - Close category drawer or detail view